Insight

 How an Omnichannel Strategy Helps Advance Patient Access

-As care models shift toward value-based care and virtual health, omnichannel access integrates multiple digital platforms—such as telehealth, mobile apps, and patient portals—allowing patients to engage with care across various settings.
+• Evolving Care Models: As care models shift toward value-based care and virtual health, omnichannel access integrates multiple digital platforms—such as telehealth, mobile apps, and patient portals.
 This flexibility enhances continuity of care and patient adherence, making it easier for patients to navigate through increasingly complex care models.

-Inpatient volumes in hospital settings are estimated to increase by 2 percent over the next 10 years.
+• Scaling Access Operations: Inpatient discharges in hospital settings are estimated to increase by 5 percent over the next 10 years.
 An omnichannel patient access strategy is inherently future-focused and scalable, helping organizations transition their access operating model as healthcare evolves.
-By providing multiple channels, including phone, text, apps, and online scheduling, and leveraging automation tools such as chatbots and artificial intelligence, healthcare organizations can handle a higher volume of patient interactions without straining human resources.
+By providing multiple channels and leveraging automation tools such as chatbots and artificial intelligence, healthcare organizations can handle a higher volume of patient interactions without straining human resources.

-An omnichannel approach to patient engagement allows HCOs to address common access-related complaints, from confusing scheduling experiences to long appointment wait times.
-By connecting each touchpoint in a patient’s journey and eliminating the barriers that create frustrating experiences, omnichannel access strategies create seamless, satisfying patient experiences
+• Improving Patient Experiences: An omnichannel approach to patient engagement allows HCOs to address common access-related complaints, from confusing scheduling experiences to long appointment wait times.
+By connecting each touch point in a patient’s journey and eliminating the barriers that create frustrating experiences, omnichannel access strategies create seamless, satisfying patient experiences.

-Financial clearance plays a crucial role in patient access by ensuring patients understand costs before receiving care.
-Omnichannel systems can streamline administrative tasks, such as verifying insurance, calculating out-of-pocket costs, and obtaining prior authorizations across digital platforms.
-By automating these tasks, providers reduce delays in financial clearance, improving the patient experience and reducing the likelihood of denied claims.
+• Streamlining Financial Clearance: Financial clearance plays a crucial role in patient access by ensuring patients understand costs before receiving care.
+Omnichannel systems automate administrative tasks like insurance verification, out-of-pocket calculations, and prior authorizations.
+Streamlining these processes across digital platforms reduces clinical delays and the likelihood of denied claims.

-By implementing an integrated omnichannel approach, providers can drive efficiencies that reduce costs, such as minimizing in-person visits through telehealth and automating routine administrative tasks.
+• Achieving Digital Health ROI: By implementing an integrated omnichannel approach, providers can drive efficiencies that reduce costs, such as minimizing in-person visits through telehealth and automating routine administrative tasks.
 This enhances the patient experience and contributes to better financial outcomes and a stronger return on investment (ROI) for digital health initiatives.
-By reducing the need for redundant engagement tools, healthcare organizations can streamline their digital footprint and maximize the value of their digital health investments.

 Modernizing the Patient Call Center for Omnichannel Access

-Call centers are an essential, often first, touchpoint in a patient’s care journey.
+Often the first touch point in a patient’s care journey, call centers are the cornerstone of effective patient communication strategies.
 If well-organized, these call centers can handle large volumes of patient requests, enabling patients to book appointments, schedule referrals, and ask general questions.

 Challenges Facing Healthcare Organizations